Principal and CEO

 Following more than two decades as a lawyer, lobbyist, entrepreneur and small business owner, Saphira founded The Liaison Group in 2016 to establish a focused and dedicated voice for cannabis industry interests in Washington, and to serve as a bridge to federal efforts for the many stakeholders operating at local and state levels.

 The Liaison Group was the first – and remains the only – Washington, DC-based lobbying firm focused exclusively on the cannabis industry.
-Clients include the National Cannabis Roundtable, Acreage Holdings, the country’s largest, multi-state cannabis operator, and the California Cannabis Industry Association, the most influential state-based cannabis trade association, which currently counts more than 500 businesses and 670 brands among its membership.
+Current and past clients include the National Cannabis Roundtable, Acreage Holdings, the country’s largest, multi-state cannabis operator, and the California Cannabis Industry Association, the most influential state-based cannabis trade association, which currently counts more than 500 businesses and 670 brands among its membership.
 Saphira negotiated the successful acquisition of TLG by Greenspoon Marder LLP in 2018.
 TLG is now a wholly owned subsidiary of the firm.

 A keen strategist who prioritizes transparency and collaboration, Saphira works closely with the both the House and Senate Cannabis Caucus and Working Groups.
 Saphira was also the driving force behind the creation of the National Cannabis Roundtable which advocates for common sense federal regulation, tax equity and financial services for cannabis businesses.

 Saphira received her Juris Doctorate from the Oklahoma City University School of Law and a Masters in International and Comparative Law (L.L.M.) from Georgetown University School of Law.
 She regularly speaks on federal cannabis policy at events around the country.
 She lives in the DC-area with her family.

 Having begun her career in the newsroom at ABC News Nightline with Ted Koppel, Courtney went on to serve as Director of Special Projects for Robert F. Kennedy Human Rights before transitioning to senior fundraising roles with organizations both domestic and international in scope, including the Marine Corps Scholarship Foundation where she contributed to an 85% increase in annual revenue over the course of three years.

 A native Midwesterner, Courtney received a BA in History with distinction from the University of Michigan.
 She lives in Washington, DC, with her wife and family.